There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Robin & John (+4pts)

-My issues with Robin’s origin story withstanding, I found myself enjoying the relationship between Robin and Little John in this movie.
-Little John feels that he owes Robin a great deal, but on top of that, Little John sees an honorable man in Robin.
-Thus, he decides to teach Robin what he knows.
-The two make a typical dynamic, where Robin is the cocky young student, and Little John is the well-intentioned mentor who tries to keep Robin on a tight leash.
-We have seen these characters done before, but I liked the chemistry between the two actors.
-The characters were typical, but their chemistry made it feel fresh.
+Despite my issues with Robin’s origin story, I enjoyed the relationship between Robin and Little John in this movie.
+Little John felt that he owed Robin a great deal, but on top of that, Little John saw an honorable man in Robin.
+Thus, he decided to teach Robin what he himself could do with a bow.
+The two had a typical dynamic, where Robin was the cocky young student, and Little John was the well-intentioned mentor who tried to keep Robin on a tight leash.
+We have seen these characters done before, but I liked the chemistry between the two actors anyway.

 Con: The Hood & The Plot (-10pts)

-This movie starts by immediately making me concerned for the direction that the filmmakers would take this story.
-During the first moments of the film, a narrator tells the audience to forget everything they think they know about this character.
-Basically, the filmmakers tell the audience, through narration, that they attempted to revamp Robin Hood.
-By doing this, the filmmakers admit to trying to drastically change the character.
-They basically made a Robin Hood, that is also a vigilante like the Green Arrow.
-It was like the filmmakers were given this project in the middle of them binging a bunch of seasons of Arrow.
-They even straight up call him “The Hood”.
+The movie started by immediately making me concerned with the direction the filmmakers would take this story in.
+During the first moments of the movie, a narrator told the audience to forget everything they thought they know about this character.
+The filmmakers immediately admitted that they set out to drastically change the character, and they wanted us to know it, rather than just show us how they changed the character and let us figure it out on our own.
+Then there was the change itself, which was to make Robin Hood a vigilante, pretty much exactly like the Green Arrow.
+It was as if the filmmakers were given this project while binging a bunch of seasons of Arrow, and they figured they would just do that.
+They even straight up called him “The Hood”.

-They clearly made Robin a vigilante (more than a thief) as a cheap attempt to make a modernized action hero out of the character, but they did not add anything interesting to his story.
-He still steals from the rich and gives to the poor, but the character is fairly one-dimensional.
-Who Robin is at the beginning of the second act, is who he is throughout the rest of the movie.
-This makes the plot boring and predictable, because the character does not have any development or growth.
-It is a poorly written character and a poorly written plot.
-The result is a lazy attempt at modernizing this character.
+They clearly made Robin a vigilante—more than a thief—as a cheap attempt to make a modernized action hero out of the character, but they did not add anything interesting to his story.
+He still stole from the rich and gave to the poor, but the character was otherwise pretty one-dimensional.
+Who Robin was at the beginning of the second act was exactly who he was throughout the rest of the movie.
+This made the plot boring, because the character did not have any development or growth.
+It was a poorly written character and a poorly written plot, and I thought it was a lazy attempt at modernizing this character.

 Pro: The Action (+3pts)